-Di Slaney is a poet and smallholder who lives in Nottinghamshire.
+Di Slaney is a poet, publisher and farmer who lives in Nottinghamshire.
 She has an MA in Creative Writing from Nottingham Trent University and owns Candlestick Press (famed for 'poetry pamphlets, instead of a card').
 Her poems have been published in various magazines including Magma, The Rialto, The Interpreter’s House and Brittle Star, and twice shortlisted for the Bridport Prize.
 Her debut pamphlet Dad’s Slideshow was published by Stonewood Press in 2015.

-In 2005, Di and her husband moved into a Grade II Listed four-hundred-year-old farmhouse, populating it with more animals than is sensible – 150 at last count.
+In 2005, Di and her husband moved into a Grade II Listed four-hundred-year-old farmhouse, populating it with livestock and eventually starting the Manor Farm Charitable Trust in July 2017.
 The house, the animals, and the surrounding village of Bilsthorpe became the subjects of her first full-length collection of poetry, Reward for Winter, published by Valley Press in March 2016.
 The collection was Highly Commended in that year's Forward Prizes.